Noah-bjd/Happy-Crush-Detective/README.md

    →  XXXX:XXXXX (crashed here)

 💡 Hint: Your code called a system function that caused the crash.
-   The system was trying to: free memory
+   The system was trying to: xxxxxx

 ✨ Quick tips:
    • Check for null pointers